Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Experiment

 \paragraph{Various AT Teachers} Next, let us examine the impact of different KD teachers on CTCPMLM.
 We use three different types of data: undistilled original data, distillation data from base transformer models, and distillation data from strong teachers.
 From TABLE~\ref{tab:distill-teacher}, we can observe several phenomena: \begin{itemize} \item Using distillation data from \textit{base} or strong KD teachers results in better performance compared to AT Transformer \textit{base}.
 Furthermore, even using strong KD teachers outperforms AT Strong Teacher on the IWSLT'14 dataset. \item Without utilizing KD, our model outperforms the AT Transformer \textit{base} on both the WMT'16 and IWSLT'14 datasets.
 Additionally, our model without KD surpasses the current NAT model on the IWSLT'14 dataset, which is a remarkable achievement. \item However, CTC beam search does not comprehensively help improve the model's performance.
-This may be due to the fact that the hyperparameters ($\alpha$, $\beta$) = (0.3, 0.9) are not optimal for this particular setting. \end{itemize}
+This may be due to the fact that the hyperparameters ($\alpha$, $\beta$) = (0.3, 0.9) are not optimal for this particular setting. \item While CTC beam search offers a potential avenue for improvement, our experiments suggest that it may not be universally beneficial.
+Tuning hyperparameters like the ($\alpha$) and ($\beta$) for specific tasks is crucial for optimal performance.
+In our case, the current configuration (e.g., ($\alpha$, $\beta$) = (0.3, 0.9) might not be ideal for this particular setting.
+Our investigation into teacher models for beam search training suggests an intriguing limitation.
+It appears that when the student model (beam search LM) outperforms the teacher model in terms of performance, as observed in the IWSLT'14 En$\rightarrow$De dataset, the teacher's guidance becomes less effective.
+This observation raises the possibility that the teacher model's limitations may hinder the student model's further progress.
+While this finding warrants further investigation, it highlights the need for exploring alternative training strategies or teacher selection methods for beam search LMs, particularly when dealing with student models that exhibit exceptional capabilities.